 Smoking it first gets that smoky flavor, but the final braise gives it that additional juiciness we're after.

-How to Make the Juiciest Smoked Pulled Pork Recipe Ever
+How to Make Smoked Pulled Pork - the Easy Way

 First, get yourself a good cut of pork shoulder (aka Pork Butt).
 Bone in or boneless.
 This works either way.
 Bone-in will result in more flavor and juiciness.

+Season the Pork.
 Rub the pork shoulder down with a bit of olive oil and your preferred seasoning blend.
 You can also use yellow mustard to rub down the pork, which is a popular method.

 Smoke the pork shoulder at 225 degrees F. for 4 hours, adding wood chips into your smoker at regular enough intervals to give it a nice smoke.
 I set mine onto a piece of aluminum foil to catch the drippings.